Kapil7982/GreenStitch/README.md

 # GreenStitch
 Application of spring security for login and signup with Jwt token.
-Maintaining the Login and Signup with the Jwt token with role where they have authorities accoring to their role.
-Like Admin have authority to see the all customer list.
+Maintaining the Login and Signup with the Jwt token.

 ## REST API Use for below functions
 - Create Admin an Customer account.